Vertex Cover Reconfiguration and Beyond: Polynomial-Time Algorithms

-The next observation is a consequence of the fact that for any cactus graph $G$, we can obtain a spanning tree of $G$ by removing a single edge from every cycle in $G$.
+The next proposition is a consequence of the fact that for any cactus graph $G$, we can obtain a spanning tree of $G$ by removing a single edge from every cycle in $G$.